alixizadi/SQL-Topics/sql.md

 ## 55. `STDDEV`, `STDDEV_POP`, and `STDDEV_SAMP` Queries
-The STDDEV, STDDEV_POP, and STDDEV_SAMP aggregate queries or functions are applied to determine the standard deviation, population standard deviation, and cumulative sample standard deviation individually.
+The `STDDEV`, `STDDEV_POP`, and `STDDEV_SAMP` aggregate queries or functions are applied to determine the standard deviation, population standard deviation, and cumulative sample standard deviation individually.
 As aggregate queries, they decrease the number of rows, therefore the expression “aggregate”.
 If the data isn’t arranged we convert all the rows in the EMPLOYEE table to a separate row.
 For example, the following query is displaying the use of all these functions.

 >`SELECT STDDEV(salary) AS stddev_salary,